A tripwire hook is a block used in redstone circuitry as well as tripwire traps. It is a useful tool to detect entities in Minecraft.

 - 1 wooden plank block (any wood)

-To make a tripwire hook all you need are very basic materials which you will likely have way before getting to mid game.
+To make a tripwire hook all you need are very basic materials.
+It’s likely that you’ll already have most of them in your inventory.

 Any wooden planks can be used, including the two Nether types of wood.